ShaiApol/Thesis-NGO/README.md

-# Thesis-NGO
+# project_ngo

-Maria Shaina Apolinar
+A new Flutter project.